Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Aschenbach effect

 \section{Aschenbach effect}

-In a spherically symmetric static spacetime, the orbital velocity $v^{(\phi)} $ of a massive particle moving along a circular orbit, as measured by a ZAMO observer, can be derived by simplifying the corresponding expression in Kerr spacetime \cite{MuellerCamenzind2004,Aschenbach2004}:
+In a spherically symmetric static spacetime, the orbital velocity $v^{(\phi)} $ of a massive particle moving along a circular orbit, as measured by a ZAMO, can be derived by simplifying the corresponding expression in Kerr spacetime \cite{MuellerCamenzind2004,Aschenbach2004}:

 In the Schwarzschild case, the orbital velocity $v^{(\phi)}$ monotonically increases as $r$ decreases.
-For cubic gravity, in regions far from the center, its behavior resembles the Schwarzschild solution, meaning $v^{(\phi)}$ increases as $r$ decreases.
-However, near the gravitational center, $v^{(\phi)}$ decreases as $r$ diminishes, exhibiting the typical Aschenbach effect, as shown in Figs.~\ref{v_phi}a and ~\ref{v_phi}c.
-At the same time, Figs.~\ref{v_phi}b and ~\ref{v_phi}d show that the variation of the circular orbital angular velocity $\Omega_{\mathrm{CO}}$ with $r$ is completely consistent with the variation of $v^{(\phi)}$.
-This further supports the view of point that in a spherically symmetric static spacetime, the non-monotonic behavior of orbital angular velocity with respect to the radial coordinate can serve as an effective criterion for the Aschenbach effect \cite{WeiLiu2023,YerraMukherjiBhamidipati2025,AfsharSadeghi2025}.

-In Branch 2, for larger values of $\lambda$, the presence of regions with $f'(r) < 0$ and $D(r) < 0$ (as shown in Fig. \ref{solDf}) leads to discontinuities in the curves of $v^{(\phi)}$ and $\Omega_{\mathrm{CO}}$, as illustrated in Figs.~\ref{v_phi}c and~\ref{v_phi}d.
+For cubic gravity, far from the center, $v^{(\phi)}$ behaves like the Schwarzschild case, increasing as $r$ decreases.
+However, near the center, $v^{(\phi)}$ decreases as $r$ diminishes, exhibiting the typical Aschenbach effect, as shown in Figs.~\ref{v_phi}a and~\ref{v_phi}c.
+At the same time, Figs.~\ref{v_phi}b and ~\ref{v_phi}d show that the variation of the circular orbital angular velocity $\Omega_{\mathrm{TCO}}$ with $r$ is completely consistent with the variation of $v^{(\phi)}$.
+This further supports the viewpoint that in a spherically symmetric static spacetime, the non-monotonic behavior of orbital angular velocity with respect to the radial coordinate can serve as an effective criterion for the Aschenbach effect \cite{WeiLiu2023,YerraMukherjiBhamidipati2025,AfsharSadeghi2025}.
+Furthermore, in Branch 2, the presence of regions with $f'(r) < 0$ and $D(r) < 0$ (as shown in Fig.~\ref{solDf}) leads to discontinuities in the curves of $v^{(\phi)}$ and $\Omega_{\mathrm{TCO}}$, as illustrated in Figs.~\ref{v_phi}c and~\ref{v_phi}d.